 Pursuant to the resolutions passed by the shareholders of the above mentioned entities during 2018, the Company has acquired remaining shareholdings in ECIHC, IZDCL, REOM, REM and RED.
-The legal formalities in respect of transfer of these shares for ECIHC were completed during the year and for RED, REM and REOM, these were completed subsequent to the year-end.
-For IZDCL, it is still in process.
+The legal formalities in respect of transfer of these shares were completed in 2019 and 2020.

-Refer to note 17 for information related to equity accounted investees.
+Refer to note 18 for information related to equity accounted investees.